kyzia/Xpenology/README.md

 Hi guys, this is instruction for kvm-amd.ko and libvirtd launch om HP MicroServer GEN 10 ( AMD Opteron X3216 APU with svm ( AMD-V ))

-TL/DR: I'm try to use virtualization with hardware acceleration on Hp MicroServer Gen 10 and succesfully launch Ubuntu 18.04 with it.
+TL/DR: I'm try to use virtualization with hardware acceleration on Hp MicroServer Gen 10 and succesfully launch Ubuntu 18.04 with it (virtualboxphp or libvirt).
 What else needs to be done here:

  * launch virtual machines via internal VMM manager still failed (error "Failed to power on the virtual machine [somemachine] on the host [DiskStation]." )
  * i'm use raw for qemu (but you can make qcow2 image somewere else or link qemu-img from /volume1/@appstore/Virtualization/bin dir)